Skip to main content

 Device-Owned Data

-• Locations: Filesystem paths on that device
+• Locations: Filesystem paths on a volume

 • Entries: Files and folders within those locations